ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> What do you get if you lock a monkey in a room with a typewriter for 8 hours?
+> What's black and sits at the top of a stairwell?
 >
-> A regular expression.
+> A paraplegic after a house fire.
 <!-- END_JOKE_SECTION -->